Documentation

 Clicking “remind me tomorrow” in perpetuity is not a good idea.
 Software updates often contain security patches that fix vulnerabilities.
 If you don’t update, you’re leaving yourself open to attack.

-Our free apps can help you with this: they remind you if your most used software is out of date.
+Our free desktop app can help you with this: it reminds you if your most used software is out of date.

 Enable all security features that come with your computer